myllynen/rhel-troubleshooting-guide/README.md

 ## Basic Application Level Sanity Checking

-As mentioned above, `/var/log/messages` might contain traces of application crashes which should be investigated further.
+As mentioned above, system logs might contain traces of application crashes which should be investigated further.
 If a crash is in a RHEL component, please contact [Red Hat Support](https://www.redhat.com/en/services/support) but please keep in mind that root cause analysis (RCA) and fixing the issue might be impossible without the corresponding application core dump.
 In case core